Quantum theory for a total system including one internal measuring apparatus

-Next, let us discuss what may happen, if the non-transition condition is sufficient for the condition $C_D$, but in addition to it some further requirement is added to the condition $C_D$.
-In this case, the Initial-vector-restriction will have more requirements, as a result, there will be less vectors that may satisfy the Initial-vector-restriction.
-The more stringent the condition $C_D$ is, the less the valid vectors will be (in the sense of satisfying the Initial-vector-restriction), as a result, the predictability and explainablility of the theory will be reduced.
-In this case, there may exist experimental results that can not be explained by the theory.
-For example, under a too stringent condition $C_D$, there might exist no vector that can satisfy the Initial-vector-restriction.

-Therefore, pure theoretical considerations can not completely determine the exact form of the condition $C_D$, i.e., whether the assumed non-transition condition in the assumption of MsD is indeed sufficient or not.
-It is experiments that may finally determine the exact form of the condition $C_D$, hence, in principle, the proposed theory is experimentally testable.
+Next, let us discuss what may happen, if some additional requirement is added to the condition $C_D$, in the case that the non-transition condition itself is sufficient for the condition $C_D$.
+In this case, the initial-vector restriction will impose more requirements than what are really needed, as a result, there will be less vectors that may satisfy the initial-vector restriction.
+The more stringent the condition $C_D$ is, the less there will be valid vectors satisfying the initial-vector restriction.
+As a result, the predictability and explainablility of the theory will be reduced and there may exist experimental results that can not be explained within the theory.
+In fact, in the case of an extremely stringent condition $C_D$, there might exist no vector that can satisfy the initial-vector restriction.
+Therefore it is experiments that may finally determine the exact form of the condition $C_D$, hence, in principle, the proposed theory is experimentally testable.